hydaline-code/hydaline-code/README.md

 <img src="https://media.giphy.com/media/PI3QGKFN6XZUCMMqJm/giphy.gif" width="300" height="200" />

 🚀 **About Me:**
- I'm a super excited developer who loves whipping up neat code and turning cool ideas into awesome projects.
+<p align='left'> I'm a super excited developer who loves whipping up neat code and turning cool ideas into awesome projects.
 How did I land here?
 Well, my love for tech sparked this journey into software development.
 I'm all about using technology to tackle tricky problems and make things happen.
 Right now, you'll find me totally immersed at [Microverse](https://www.microverse.org/), sharpening my skills to rock as a remote software developer.
 Oh, and a fun fact – I've got a background in electrotechnics that's given me some serious problem-solving mojo.
-It's all about that knack for excellence in this dynamic field!
+It's all about that knack for excellence in this dynamic field! </p>

 🌟 **Highlights:**
 - 🎓 Studying at **Microverse** where I code for 8 hours a day, collaborating remotely with talented developers worldwide.